ryanshay18/P3_Parrots/README.md

 # print(response.text)
 ```
 ## Easter egg Code (Billy)
+- This code gives an example of how embedding was used in this easter egg page.
 ```
 <h2> How our project relates to College Board</h2>
 <li>College board requirements: https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-2021-create-performance-task-scoring-guidelines.pdf</li>